-The opportunities that a McCombs MPA degree gives you are endless.
+The opportunities that a McCombs Master in Professional Accounting degree provides you are endless.
 Before you enroll in the Texas MPA program, you may wish to:

 |MPA Resume Book Deadline